Mary Chapin Carpenter: 2015present: Albums on Lambent Light

 After leaving the Zoë label, she began recording her next album in 2015 with production work from Dave Cobb.
 This album, The Things That We Are Made Of, was released in 2016 via Carpenter's own Lambent Light Records label, with distribution rights by Thirty Tigers.
 In addition to producing the album, Cobb played guitar, Moog synthesizer, and Mellotron.
 "Something Tamed Something Wild" was selected as the lead single.
 Carpenter promoted the album with a number of dates throughout 2016, starting with a concert at Wolf Trap National Park for the Performing Arts in Washington, D.C., that July.
 Carpenter said that she intentionally intended for her vocal tracks to be "imperfect", and that she had difficulty "relinquishing control" of production duties.
 She also said that some of the songs were inspired by her walking her dog through the Blue Ridge Mountains.
 Prior to the album's release, NPR streamed it online through its First Listen program.
 Scott Stroud of The Associated Press described Cobb's production as "elegant" and considered it well suited to Carpenter's voice; he also thought that Carpenter's lyrics showed an "unexpectedly poignant turn of phrase".
+Also in 2015, longtime collaborator John Jennings died of kidney cancer.

 Next on Lambent Light was 2018's Sometimes Just the Sky.
 This album consisted of re-recordings of tracks from each of her previous albums, as well as the title track, the only original composition.
 English record producer Ethan Johns produced the project, in addition to selecting all of the musicians except for Carpenter's touring guitarist Duke Levine.
 The musicians recorded the project at Real World Studios, owned by Peter Gabriel.
 After its release, she embarked on a tour throughout mid-2018 in support.
 Following this project, she and Johns began work on another album.
 However, production was put on hiatus in early 2020 due to the COVID-19 pandemic.
 In response, Carpenter began streaming live acoustic performances online.
 The second project with Johns, The Dirt and the Stars, was released in August 2020.
-Also in 2020, she returned to the Wolf Trap where, without an audience present, she performed a 26-song solo acoustic set.
+Also in 2020, she returned to Wolf Trap where, without an audience present, she performed a 26-song solo acoustic set.
 This set was recorded as an album and DVD release titled One Night Lonely, which received a Grammy Award for Best Folk Album nomination.
-Once COVID-19 restrictions subsided across the United States, she announced plans to tour with Shawn Colvin in 2021.
+Once COVID-19 restrictions subsided across the United States, she announced plans to tour with Colvin in 2021.
 Due to a shoulder injury, she canceled these tour dates and did not begin touring again until 2022.
-Her tours in this timespan have included a number of songs from The Dirt and the Stars.
+Her tours in this timespan included a number of songs from The Dirt and the Stars.